Jacqui Lambie Network: Policies

+Nationalism and views on Islam

+Early in her political career, Lambie promoted firm nationalist sentiments, first in opposition to Sharia law, and more recently about "Chinese foreign interference".
+In an interview with ABC News in 2018, Lambie distanced herself from her previous views on Sharia law, stating she did not want to "cause division", and was influenced by "a previous advisor that was really driving that in".

+On 22 August 2024, Lambie was accused by fellow Senator Mehreen Faruqi of vilifying Muslims during a parliamentary debate over Australia's granting of visas for Gazans.
+"I had to sit here and listen to Senator [Jacqui] Lambie attack and vilify Muslims and she couldn’t even pronounce my name", she claimed on SBS News.

 Royal commission into veteran suicide

 In response to a Change.org petition organised by Julie-Ann Finney, whose son David Finney killed himself after a crippling battle with post-traumatic stress injury, Lambie has called for a royal commission into veteran suicide.

 The Morrison Government announced their intention to appoint a National Commissioner for Defence and Veteran Suicide Prevention to inquire into the deaths by suicide of serving and former ADF members.

 Lambie criticised the Government's plan in a dissenting report, noting that "The families of veterans who have taken their own lives support a Royal Commission.
 The institutions who are being blamed for those suicides support a National Commissioner."

-On 8 July 2021 a Royal Commission into Defence and Veteran Suicide in Australia was established.
+On 8 July 2021, a Royal Commission into Defence and Veteran Suicide in Australia was established.

 Political donations

 Lambie introduced a bill to the Australian Senate in February 2020 that proposes to tighten political donations laws.
 The bill seeks to amend current laws that permit political donations under $14,300 to not be disclosed.
 Lambie has proposed lowering this threshold to $2,500.
 The bill also proposes to introduce electoral expenditure accounts for organisations that run political campaigns.
-This will compel parties and others to disclose the source of any money they spend on their electoral campaigns.